 This is the way it has “always been done.”

-If you have been following us for a while, you are aware of the Five Phases of Contest Prep.
-Afterall, this is how we prep our clients.
-For those who are new to this concept, let me give you a brief example of how it works.
+If you’ve been following us for some time, you may be familiar with the Five Phases of Contest Prep, which is the framework we use to prepare our clients.
+For those who are new to this concept, I’ll provide a brief explanation of how it works.
 To illustrate, let’s consider the case of Diana Lagunas, a first-year competitor and Team USA Physique Bikini Competitor.

-After passing her set-point in the Set-Point Phase, Diana hit her lowest calories of the off-season 3 months prior to her last competition of the 2021 season.
-She was consuming 1190 calories and weighed 108 lbs.
-About a week later, we moved Diana into the Metabolic Building Phase and started adding calories back in.
-As the calories went up, her weight went down.
-By the time we increased her to 1520 calories a day, Diana hit her new low of 105lbs.
-That is an increase of 330 calories a day while losing 3 more lbs.
+Once Diana surpassed her set-point in the Set-Point Phase, she reached her lowest calorie intake of the off-season three months before her last competition of the 2021 season.
+At that point, she was consuming 1190 calories per day and weighed 108 lbs.
+Approximately one week later, we transitioned Diana into the Metabolic Building Phase and began increasing her calorie intake.
+Interestingly, as we added more calories, her weight decreased.
+When we raised her intake to 1520 calories per day, Diana reached a new low weight of 105 lbs.
+That equates to an additional 330 calories per day while losing an additional 3 lbs.

-At that point, Diana was about 6 weeks out and it was time for her to transition into the Fine-Turning Phase.
-Fat loss was no longer an issue.
-Conditioning was on point.
-Calories were used for hunger and energy if needed, and to make subtle adjustments to her physique as the competition drew closer.
-At times, we decreased her calorie intake slightly, while at other times we added more.
-The goal was just as the name of the phase implied, to “fine tune” Diana to meet the judging criteria and local trend.
-Prior to the start of Peak Week, Diana was maintaining weight consuming 1770 calories per day.
+At this stage, Diana was about six weeks out from the competition and it was time for her to transition into the Fine-Tuning Phase.
+Since fat loss was no longer a concern and her conditioning was on point, calories were allocated for hunger and energy purposes, as well as to make subtle adjustments to her physique as the competition drew closer.
+At times, we decreased her calorie intake slightly, while at other times we increased it.
+The main objective during this phase was to “fine-tune” Diana’s physique to meet the judging criteria and local trend.
+Prior to the beginning of Peak Week, Diana maintained her weight while consuming 1770 calories per day.
 By the day of the competition, she weighed in at a fuller, yet much leaner 109 lbs.

 Over the course of those three months, we managed to increase Diana’s calorie intake by 580 calories while only gaining 1 lb in weight (as shown in the image on the left).
-Notably, her muscles became visibly harder, her strength improved significantly, and her Metabolic Factor went from 11.01 to 16.2.
-By the time her prep was over, Diana took home and Overall Win, four 1st place finishes, a 2nd and a 3rd.
+Notably, her muscles became visibly harder, her strength improved significantly, and her Metabolic Factor increased from 11.01 to 16.2.
+By the end of her prep, Diana had won an Overall Title, four 1st place finishes, a 2nd, and a 3rd place.

-Since we started with this concept two years ago, we’ve seen a tremendous increase in class wins, overall titles, pro cards, and pro wins have increased tremendously.
-Not to mention, our clients off-seasons have been more efficient and effective, leading to a less difficult prep the next time, and greater success.
+Since adopting this concept two years ago, we’ve seen a tremendous increase in class wins, overall titles, pro cards, and pro wins among our clients.
+Additionally, their off-seasons have become more efficient and effective, resulting in easier preps in the future and greater success overall.

-Following the 5 Phases of Contest Prep, the goal is to get our clients in the fourth phase, the Metabolic Building Phase, about six to eight weeks out from contest day.
-We do this by virtue of the third Phase, the Set-Point phase, which is designed to break through the competitors set-point a couple of months out.
+The ultimate objective of following the 5 Phases of Contest Prep is to get our clients to the fourth phase, the Metabolic Building Phase, around four to six weeks before their scheduled competition.
+This is achieved through the third Phase, the Set-Point phase, which is designed to break through the competitor’s set-point a couple of months out.

-Once in the Metabolic Building Phase, the process of reverse dieting into the show begins.
+Once our clients enter the Metabolic Building Phase, the process of reverse dieting into the show begins.
 If executed correctly, this also marks the start of the off-season period.

 To tie both off-season and contest prep together, I will use our wellness competitor, Amanda Wright (pictured right) as a case study.